memorabilien/validate-zipcodes/README.md

 As of now Regular Expression seem to be the fastest way of validating if a zip code acutally exists.

-As of now only the Regular Expressions for Germany and USA(5-Digit version) are availible.
+As of now only the Regular Expressions for
+-Germany
+-Austria
+-Swizerland
+-USA(5-Digit version)

+are availible.
 Although any 5 or 4 Digit number is possible.
 More coming soon...

 ## Example
 ```JavaScript